metaversecloud-com/sdk-grow-together/README.md

   lastWatered: string;
   seedId: number;
   growLevel: number;
-  squareIndex: number; // Which square in the plot
+  squareId: number; // Which square in the plot
 }
 ```